yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/on-premises-provider.md

 ### SSH Key Pairs

 In the **SSH User** field, enter the name of the user that has SSH privileges on your instances.
+This SSH user cannot be named yugabyte.
 This is required because YBA needs SSH access to the nodes to provision them with YugabyteDB.
 Unless you plan to provision the database nodes manually, the SSH user needs to have password-free sudo permissions to complete a few tasks.

 If the SSH user requires a password for sudo access or the SSH user does not have sudo access, you must enable the **Manually Provision Nodes** option (under **Advanced**) and [manually provision the instances](../on-premises-script/).